Town Point (Dover, Delaware)

 Town Point, also known as Kingston-upon-Hull and Logan's Lane, is a historic home located at Dover, Kent County, Delaware.
+It is one of the oldest buildings in Delaware.
 It was built in three sections, with the earliest dated to about 1677.
 The oldest section is a brick, three bay structure consisting of two rooms and a center hall.
 A one-story, brick kitchen wing was added to the original section at an early date.
 A five-bay frame second story was added early in the 19th century.

 It was added to the National Register of Historic Places in 1972.